Judge urges probe of possible misconduct by NY prosecutors

 Nonetheless she viewed the errors - which included a prosecutor’s suggestion that the government “bury” a key document - severe enough to warrant a “full investigation” by the Department of Justice’s Office of Professional Responsibility.
 She also granted a request by The Associated Press to unseal documents in which prosecutors were ordered to explain their mishandling of the evidence.

-“Accountability and reform can also come from sunlight,” Judge Nathan ruled.
+“Accountability and reform can also come from sunlight,” Nathan ruled.

 “The prosecutorial misconduct in this case is of exceptional public interest, bearing both on the fair administration of justice for criminal defendants and the efficacious prosecution of violations of federal law.”